Eva-Kuk/unique-wings/README.md

 4. Push both files to GitHub.

+### Deployment Platform
-5. Go to [Heroku](https://dashboard.heroku.com/apps) and login or create and account.
+1. Go to [Heroku](https://dashboard.heroku.com/apps) and login or create and account.

-6. Click **New** and choose from dropdown menu **Create new app** to create a new app
+2. Click **New** and choose from dropdown menu **Create new app** to create a new app

 ![heroku new app](wireframes/readme/heroku-new-app.png)

-7. Enter an **App name**, which must be unique but the best practice is put the same name as in our github repository project(lowercase with a dash used instead of spaces), then choose a region and click **create app**
+3. Enter an **App name**, which must be unique but the best practice is put the same name as in our github repository project(lowercase with a dash used instead of spaces), then choose a region and click **create app**

 ![heroku app name](wireframes/readme/heroku-app-name.png)

-8. From Heroku dashboard resources section, provision 'Heroku Postgres' addon (hobby dev free version).
+4. From Heroku dashboard resources section, provision 'Heroku Postgres' addon (hobby dev free version).

-9. Install 'dj_database_url' and 'psycopg2' via the CLI using the pip3 install prefixed to the module names pip3 install dj_database_url pip3 install psycopg2
+5. Install 'dj_database_url' and 'psycopg2' via the CLI using the pip3 install prefixed to the module names pip3 install dj_database_url pip3 install psycopg2

-10. Disable Heroku from collecting static files - 'heroku config:set DISABLE_COLLECTSTATIC=1 --app your-app-name
+6. Disable Heroku from collecting static files - 'heroku config:set DISABLE_COLLECTSTATIC=1 --app your-app-name
-11. Add the host name to your settings.py file, under ALLOWED_HOSTS ALLOWED_HOSTS = ['you-app-name.herokuapp.com', 'localhost']
+7. Add the host name to your settings.py file, under ALLOWED_HOSTS ALLOWED_HOSTS = ['you-app-name.herokuapp.com', 'localhost']
-12. Go to the Deploy tab and click **Connect to GithHub**
+8. Go to the Deploy tab and click **Connect to GithHub**

 ![deploy connect to github](wireframes/readme/deploy-connect-to-github.png)

-13. Search for the name of the repository and click **Connect**.
+9. Search for the name of the repository and click **Connect**.

 ![heroku search repository](wireframes/readme/heroku-search-repository.png)

-14. Go to **Settings**, click **Reveal Config Vars** and fill out necessary keys and values
+10. Go to **Settings**, click **Reveal Config Vars** and fill out necessary keys and values
     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY
     - DATABASE_URL